Diverse and working together

 • 83.6% for Hispanic students.

-We retain our students because of the opportunities and support we provide.
-For instance, among many other support services, UC provides opportunities for structured living-learning environments as well as tutoring and mentoring support specifically geared to help meet the needs of first-generation college students.
+UC retains students because of the opportunities and support provided.
+For instance, the University provides structured living-learning environments as well as tutoring and mentoring support specifically geared to help meet the needs of first-generation college students.

 TYPE OF SCHOOL: Urban, public research campus world renowned for architectural diversity and beauty; ranked 35th among public universities by the National Science Foundation